Who Decides if You Get Disability Benefits in Pennsylvania?

 SSDI is a federal program that is administered by the SSA that provides benefits to disabled or blind Pennsylvanians who are covered through workers’ contributions under the Federal Insurance Contributions Act (FICA).
 These contributions are a tax paid through the earnings of the beneficiary or their spouse or parents.

 To be eligible for SSDI, a person must have worked and paid Social Security taxes for a sufficient amount of time.
 A portion of the taxes must have been paid over the last few years prior to claiming benefits.
 The medical condition the applicant is suffering from must meet SSA disability criteria.
 Meaning it must persist for at least 12 months or is anticipated to end in death.
 The condition must also prohibit the claimant from being able to perform substantial work.

-The Role of the BDD in Pennsylvania Social Security Disability Claims
+The Role of the Bureau of Disability Determination in Pennsylvania Social Security Disability Claims